RHPP

 Community Consultation

 Applicants are required to submit their applications to the appropriate Area Commission or Civic Neighborhood Association for disclosure and review prior to submission to the Department of Development.
-For assistance identifying the appropriate organization, click here.
+For assistance identifying the appropriate organization and For your Neighborhood Liaison contact information and area map, click here.
+There may be several civic or neighborhood associations to meet with.
+Be advised that the Area Commission process can take 2-3 months.

 City Reservation of Rights